dhan5a/statspreviewcardcomponent/README.md

 - I'm not too familiar with CSS Grid and therefore did not implement it in the final solution.

+- I used a filter to get the purple overlay over the image, but it looks a little different from the design.

+- Also for the desktop version of the design(600px and more), the image is responsive to the browser size, but the text field remains the same.

 ### Built with

 - Semantic HTML5 markup